-The Company has adopted the Corporate Governance Code (the "CG Code") as set out in Appendix 14 to the Listing Rules as its own code of corporate governance practices.
+The Company has adopted the CG Code as set out in Appendix C1 to the Listing Rules as its own code of corporate governance practices.
 Save for the deviation as disclosed herein below, the Company has complied with the applicable code provisions as set out in the CG Code during the Year.
 The key corporate governance principles and practices of the Company are outlined in this report.